Frequently asked questions about the scanner | Fluid Attacks Help

 Errors during execution

-My apk files are being reported under CWE-377 as unverifiable
+Why are my APK files being reported under CWE-377 as unverifiable?

-This means you are including APK files in the SAST module of the scanner.
-APK files are only meant to be scanned in the APK module (As the name implies).
-To remove those reports, simply add the exclude key to the sast section of the configuration, like so:
+This means you are executing a SAST scanner including APK files.
+APK files are only meant to be analyzed with the APK scanner (as the name implies).
+To remove those reports, simply add the exclude key to the "sast" section of the configuration, like so:

 sast: